jonwhittlestone/notes/_posts/2021-11-14-memories-letter-to-alice.md

   It's all about giving us reasons.
   </p>
   <p>
-  It's giving us reason to come together and talk and listen and enjoy.<br>
+  The bandstand is giving us reason to come together and talk and listen and enjoy.<br>
   We're all finding it a bit hard at the moment Alice.
 It's not just that we've had a big health scare (more on that in a minute) but we've been forced inside and everyone's a bit nervous and suspicious of each other.
   </p>
   <p>